NVIDIA/aistore/docs/bucket.md

 ## Bucket

-AIS, as an object store, uses the bucket abstraction.
+AIS uses the popular-and-well-known bucket abstraction.
+In a flat storage hierarchy, bucket is a named container of user dataset(s) (represented as objects) and, simultaneously, a point of applying storage management policies: erasure coding, mirroring, etc.

 Each object is assigned to and stored in a basic container called bucket.
 AIS buckets are similar to the buckets in [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html) and [Google Cloud (GCP)](https://cloud.google.com/storage/docs/key-terms#buckets).